 cross section that may exist along the shaft.

 post processes the data and generates reports, while the

 simulates a PIT test and performs simplified signal matching to assess the shape of the foundation.

-PIT-V and PIT-X read velocity data from a single accelerometer and analyze data in the Time Domain by the Pulse Echo method; this is sufficient for most integrity tests.
+PIT-X and PIT-V offer a single channel for data acquisition and read velocity data from a single accelerometer.
+They analyze data in the Time Domain by the Pulse Echo method, which is sufficient for most integrity tests.

 Find out which model is right for you here.

 "We saw the specs but nobody among us could imagine that the PIT-X is so tiny and light.
 Congratulations."

 Dr. Ing.
 Oswald Klingmüller, GSP, Germany

 The Pile Integrity Tester model FV may be modified to perform Parallel Seismic tests, which attempt to reveal unknown foundation depths.
 An instrumented hammer and a hydrophone are necessary to perform this test.

 All models of the Pile Integrity Tester are battery powered, operated through a high visibility touch